Dpdl-io/DpdlEngine/README.md

 * **DpdlEngine is optimized to run on a wide range of platforms** (J2ME, JavaME, J2SE, any other JVM >= 1.4 Spec, and all platforms where the open source virtual machine 'miniJVM' can be compiled for the target platform)
 * **Dpdl API provides access to the complete underlying Java JRE platform API's and to external java and Native libraries**
-* On the fly conversion/compilation of given data 'struct's into native java bytecode
+* On the fly conversion/compilation of data 'struct's into native java bytecode
 * Multiple embeddable Dpdl language plug-ins available: **ANSI C code, C++, Python, Julia, JavaScript, Lua , Ruby, Java and Clojure programming languages can be embedded and executed** directly within Dpdl code (interpreted/compiled code)
 * **Other programming languages can be embedded via a dedicated kernel execution interface** (see 'DpdlCustom' tag in DpdlEngine.ini)
 * Includes embedded C compiler: **On-the-fly compilation of embedded ANSI C code** in memory at runtime (via option 'dpdl:compile') for different platforms (i386, RISC-V, ARM and TMS320C67xx) -> <ins>very fast compile time</ins>